gamer-project/gamer/doc/wiki/Runtime-Parameters-related/[Runtime-Parameters]-Chemistry-and-Radiation.md

 Map to the ["HydrogenFractionByMass" runtime parameter in GRACKLE](https://grackle.readthedocs.io/en/latest/Parameters.html#c.HydrogenFractionByMass).
 Note that the input value will only be passed to Grackle when it is in the non-equilibrium mode [GRACKLE_PRIMORDIAL](#GRACKLE_PRIMORDIAL)>0, because the tables for tabulated mode were created assuming hydrogen mass fraction of about 0.716.
-See the Grackle document for the details.
+See the Grackle document for details.
 When in tabulated mode ([GRACKLE_PRIMORDIAL](#GRACKLE_PRIMORDIAL)==0), this value may still be used elsewhere in GAMER and it may be different from HydrogenFractionByMass inside Grackle.
     * **Restriction:**